commutron/neptune-dev/README.md

 Neptune v.3.XX.X

-A highly customized statistical process control web app for electronics manufacturing.
+A highly opinionated statistical process control web app for electronics manufacturing.

 Track all aspects of building a widget.